synergy-design-system/synergy-design-system/packages/metadata/data/layers/rules/component/component:syn-alert.md

 ### Icons

-- Always include an appropriate icon that reinforces the message tone and helps with quick visual scanning.
 - Use icons for consistency (info, check_circle, warning, status-error, settings).
 - Ensure the icon clearly represents the alert type — don't use confusing or misleading icons.
 - Icons are optional but highly recommended for accessibility and visual clarity.